TravelFiend/next-sanity-neon-drizzle/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:7890](http://localhost:7890) with your browser to see the result.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
+## Sanity

+To connect to a Sanity project, you must be a member of the Sanity org.
+When first starting a new project with this template, download the Sanity CLI and run `sanity login`.
+Once logged in, run `sanity init` and follow the prompts.
+Since this project uses an embedded Sanity studio, exit the prompts at the step that says: __"Project output path: "__ with either `option + C` (macOS) or `control + C` (windows) so as to not allow Sanity to create a standalone studio within your project.

+Make sure to update the `projectId` everywhere in the codebase, including `.env.local`, `sanity.cli.ts`, and both configs in `sanity.config.ts` with the projectId you'd like to use from YOUR Sanity org.

 ## Husky and lint-staged